 The Universidad de Costa Rica (UCR) was established in 1843 under the name Universidad de Santo Tomás.
 It was restructured in 1940 and re-named the Universidad de Costa Rica.
 It is the oldest and largest university in Costa Rica, with a population of 35,000 students.
 The program works directly with UCR’s School of Business to plan the site visits and meetings with local companies.
 In addition, many of the program lectures are held on UCR’s campus and taught by UCR faculty.

 Students are required to participate fully in pre-departure meetings and all scheduled activities in Costa Rica.
-Before the program, all students will complete readings, make a topic presentation about Costa Rica, and prepare a brief report on all of the companies to be visited.
-Upon return, students will prepare a written report summarizing their learning experience in Costa Rica.
+Before the program, all students will complete assigned readings, participate in case study discussions, and make a group presentation about an assigned Business in Latin America related topic.
+While in Costa Rica, students will research and debrief other program participants about companies to be visted, prepare daily journals, and prepare posts for the School of Business program blog site.
+Upon return, students will prepare a written report that summarizes their business and personal learning experience in Costa Rica.

 All students will earn 2 credits in IBUS 741: Business Practices in Latin America.
 An optional 3rd credit may be available through independent study.
 Credit is granted by the University of Kansas upon successful completion of the course and overseas program and will be posted to the student's Spring academic record at KU.